Island of Reissner-Nordstr$\mathbf{\ddot{o}}$m anti-de Sitter black holes in the large $d$ limit: Formulas of the entanglement entropy of matter fields

-where $c$ is the central charge of the massless field and $\kappa_{d+1}$ is a dimensionally dependent constant.
+where $c$ is the central charge and $\kappa_{d+1}$ is a dimensionally dependent constant.
 Note that this formula is only valid for the flat spacetime.
-While we expect the above formula can also be applied in curved spacetime as long as we require that the length scale of the curvature $l_{R}$ is much larger than the distance $L$. \end{itemize}
+While we expect the above formula can also be applied in curved spacetime as long as we require that the length scale of the curvature is much larger than the distance $L$. \end{itemize}